RomainGratier/Black-box_Optimization_via_Deep_Generative-Exploratory_Networks/README.md

 --------

+## Experiment

+We wanted to assess the out-of-distribution generative power of a simple fully connected conditional GAN model.
+To do so we used the MNIST dataset and train the GAN on digit with thickness between 1-6 pixels.
+With our framework we experiment the GAN out-of-distribution quality by generating images with thickness between 6-9 pixels.

+Here you can find the main findings of the experiment with qualitative and quantitative assessments:

 ## Getting Started

 If you want to use this project on your local machine, start by cloning this repository.
 Then be sure to have the prerequisites and follow the installation steps.